 Both use specialized accounts with a financial institution to accumulate money.
 For savers, that means opening an account at a bank or credit union, such as Citibank.
 For investors, that means opening an account with an independent broker, though now many banks have a brokerage arm, too.
 Popular investment brokerages include Charles Schwab, Fidelity and TD Ameritrade, as well as online options like E*Trade.

 How are saving and investing different?

-However, saving does have some drawbacks:
+Despite its perks, saving does have some drawbacks, including:

 - Because returns are low, you may lose purchasing power over time, as inflation eats away at your money.

 - If you own a broadly diversified collection of stocks, then you’re likely to easily beat inflation over time and increase your purchasing power.
-Currently, the target inflation rate that the Federal Reserve uses is 2 percent.
+Currently, the target inflation rate that the Federal Reserve uses is 2%.
 If your return is below the inflation rate, you’re losing purchasing power over time.

 - Returns are not guaranteed, and there’s a good chance you will lose money at least in the short term as the value of your assets fluctuates.

 - You’ll want to let your money stay in an investment account for at least three years, so that you can ride out any short-term downdrafts.
-In general, you’ll want to hold your investments as long as possible, and that means not accessing them.
+In general, you’ll want to hold your investments as long as possible — and that means not accessing them.

 - Fees can be higher in brokerage accounts.
 You’ll often have to pay to trade a stock or fund, though some brokers offer free trades.
 And you may need to pay an expert to manage your money.